Behind the Scenes

 Intermission

-written by Maurice White and Wayne Lee Vaughn, recorded by Earth, Wind & Fire - I Feel Good
+written by Maurice White and Wayne Lee Vaughn, recorded by Earth, Wind & Fire - I Got You (I Feel Good)

 written and recorded by James Brown - My Guy